 However, repairs have to be made to the ship first and the crew of the Argos are threatened by mysterious forces bent on disrupting the evacuation mission.

-Bava’s style-is-all approach extends even to the slick black leather spacesuits and spaceship decor, and the creepy atmospherics are more a function of his visual gift than of the script he co-wrote.
+Bava’s style-is-all approach extends even to the slick black leather spacesuits with deep yellow trim and spaceship decor, and the creepy atmospherics are more a function of his visual gift than of the script he co-wrote.
+The cinematography is gorgeous.

 Original title: Terrore Nello Spazio.